Please enter a valid 5-digit zip code!

 Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and stories of satisfied customers.
+Pick a company with great feedback and stories of satisfied customers.

-Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally gets the most use.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In East Hemet, you'll probably want to purchase a unit on the higher end of this range.
 If your home is larger than 1,000 square feet, central air is likely to be more effective for cooling than window units.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In East Hemet, you might be able to make do with a lower-capacity furnace.
+In East Hemet, you may be able to make do with a lower-capacity furnace.